Life Lines

 Safety Features

-The Emerade does not have any safety caps to remove except the one that cover the needle.
-Ensure you are familiar the use of the Emerade Auto injector
+The Emerade does not have any safety caps to remove except the one that covers the needle.
+Ensure you are familiar with the use of the EpiPen Auto injector

 Management of the Emerade